jasontran320/fabflix/README.md

 - Filtering and Search
 - Employee Dashboard to add and insert movies
 - XML Parser

-## Substring-Matching
-- Implemented substring matching in the search queries in the form '%search%', where lookup queries will execute m.title LIKE '%search%'.
-This was used extensively in src/MoviesServlet.java to handle the search parameters in title, directors, and star name.
-This effectively turns searching in any of these fields as a search for a substring in general, and not just a prefix or suffix.

-## Prepared Statement Usage(Files found in src)
-- AddStarServlet.java
-- CartServlet.java
-- EmployeeLoginServlet.java
-- GenresServlet.java
-- LoginServlet.java
-- MoviesServlet.java
-- PlaceOrderServlet.java
-- SearchStarServlet.java
-- SingleMovieServlet.java
-- SingleStarServlet.java

 ## Connection Pooling
   - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling(Filenames found in src)